Log1x/tailwindcss-container-sizes/README.md

 ## Bug Reports

-If you discover a bug in TailwindCSS Container Sizes, please [open an issue](https://github.com/log1x/tailwindcss-container-sizes/issues).
+If you discover a bug in Tailwind CSS Container Sizes, please [open an issue](https://github.com/log1x/tailwindcss-container-sizes/issues).

 ## Contributing